DeFiCh/defichain.com/content/en/white-paper.en.md

   - Lending loan interests payment
   - etc.
 - Collateral for borrowing of other cryptoassets on DeFiChain.
-- 1,000,000 DFI is required to run a staking node for DeFiChain.
+- 20,000 DFI is required to run a staking node for DeFiChain.
 - 1,000 DFI is required to create a DCT.
 This is refundable upon destruction of the DCT.
-- 500 DFI is required to submit a proposal for DFI the community budget.
+- 10 DFI is required to submit a Community Fund Proposal.
 This is non-refundable.
+- 50 DFI for submitting a Vote of Confidence.
+Also non-refundable.
+Both are to be paid to the burn address 8defichainBurnAddressXXXXXXXdRQkSm

 ### Fees from DeFi Activities